Lightning-AI/litgpt/tutorials/finetune_lora.md

 With only a few modifications, you can prepare and train on your own instruction dataset.

 1. Create a json file in which each row holds one instruction-response pair.
    A row has an entry for 'instruction', 'input', and 'output', where 'input' is optional an can be the empty string if the instruction doesn't require a context.
 Below is an example json file:

-    ```
+    ```text
     [
         {
             "instruction": "Arrange the given numbers in ascending order.",